gallochris/people/_posts/2015-01-20-jessica-lawrence.md

 Space to learn as I did from the people working alongside you asking you tough questions.

-If I could go back to re-visit my 17 year-old self, I would stand next to her and give her hand a squeeze.
+If I could go back to re-visit my 17-year-old self, I would stand next to her and give her hand a squeeze.

 I would tell her to slow down a little.
 I would tell her to listen.